 There are many factors banks will analyze when scoring your financial report.
-Without going into an accounting 101 lecture, the most important figures you should take note of in your financial report is your net profit/loss in your Profit & Loss statement and your total equity figure in your Balance Sheet.
+Without going into an accounting 101 lecture, the most important figures to note in your financial report is your net profit/loss in your Profit & Loss statement and your total equity figure in your Balance Sheet.

-In general, if your company is reporting a net loss or reflects negative total equity in your financial report, it will be challenging convincing the banks to extend a small business loan.
+In general, if your company is reporting a net loss or reflects negative equity, it will be challenging convincing the banks to extend a small business loan.

-However, in certain situations, an experienced SME loan consultant might be able to help mitigate weakness in your financials if there are other mitigating factors to support the application.
+However, in certain situations, an experienced SME loan broker might be able to help mitigate weakness in your financials if there are other mitigating factors to help support the application.

 Bank statement analysis

-Factors such as the average cash float maintained in account, crediting deposit and debiting withdrawal amounts, month end balances and cash flow fluctuations will affect loan eligibility.
+Factors such as the average cash float maintained, crediting and debiting amounts, month end balances and cash flow fluctuations will affect loan eligibility.

-Returned cheques or bounced cheques are extremely detrimental to business loan assessment.
+Returned cheques are detrimental to business loan assessment.
 The banks weight this heavily as it indicates signs of credit unworthiness and tardiness in managing cash flow.

 It is recommended to maintain bare minimally $10k to $20k in your average daily balances and month end balances for the last 3 to 6 months prior to SME financing application.